Jacobbista/comnetsemu-5gs-modular-core/README.md

 - [Open5GS](https://github.com/open5gs/open5gs) team for the excellent 5G Core implementation
 - [UERANSIM](https://github.com/aligungr/UERANSIM) team for the 5G UE/gNodeB simulator
 - [ComNetsEmu](https://github.com/stevelorenz/comnetsemu) for the network emulation framework

-## 📞 Support

-For issues and questions:
-- Open an issue in this repository
-- Check the troubleshooting section above
-- Review the related project documentation

 ---